lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/004_ROUTING_2.md

 ```
 ![img](https://github.com/lekhrajdinkar/NG6/blob/master/notes/assets/route/rcp7.jpg)

-6.1 Add URL in navbar
+6. Add URL in navbar/ anchor link
-- using `href` --> this is not correct way, it will refresh application and hence will lost every time.
+6.1 using `href` --> this is not correct way, it will refresh application and hence will lost every time.

-6.2 Add URL in navbar
+6.2 Using routerLink Diderctive
 ![img](https://github.com/lekhrajdinkar/NG6/blob/master/notes/assets/route/rcp8.jpg)
-- using `routerLink` -- > correct way
+- its correct way
 - Its attribute directive.
 Bind it with new values. it accepts a URL or array of URLs as value.
--this directive listen to click event and ovverride the default behaviour. it finds the fitting component based on URL register in routing  modiule.
+- this directive listen to `click` event and ovverride the default behaviour. it actually finds the fitting component based on selected URL register in routing  module.
 ```
 [routerLink] = "['url1']"